tgray6/imp4Gif/README.md

 <br>
 <br>

------NOTES BELOW ARE FROM CREATE-REACT-APP DEFAULTY-----
+-----NOTES BELOW ARE FROM CREATE-REACT-APP DEFAULT-----
 <br>
 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).